Zacaria/apidays-2023/docs/Presentation.md

 There's a [special project](https://github.com/rust-lang/crater) that runs a large number of packages to look for regressions in the compiler

 Breaking changes are opt-in thanks to editions.

 The same version of Rust can compile different editions.

 Any crate can specify an edition.

 ---

 ### Possible struggles

-- Project moves slower
+- project moves slower
-- It's an other paradigm
+- it's an other paradigm
-- Challenging to learn
+- challenging to learn
-- Build time
+- build time
 - work with external libraries

 note: